NMillard/learnings/software-design/software-achitecture.md

 ### Commands and Queries

 These belong to the application layer.
-Commands does something - i.e. modifies state in the system.
-But does not return anything.
+Commands do something—i.e., modifies state in the system.
+But do not return anything.
-Queries answer questions - i.e. no state modification, but returns a value.
+Queries answer questions - i.e., no state modification, but returns a value.

 ### Structuring code